Nayab007/Coffee-shop/README.md

 # Coffee-shop

-Coffee store website for a freind start up business.
+Coffee store website for a friend start up business.